Ch13WDW.org

 My debtor has Mortgage Arrears.
 What can I do?

 If the debtor is financially able, mortgage arrears can be paid thru the plan.
+Tyically these are in Section III B of the plan.
 Arrears are typically not paid interest.
 Starting in July 2013, the Chapter 13 Mortgage Modification Mediation Program in the Western District (MMMWD or MMMP) started.
 The MMMP is a program to help qualified debtors negotiate with their lenders to keep their home.
 Click Here for more information.

 How can I get client tax returns and other information from the IRS?